 U.S. Climate Extremes Index puts extremes into historical context

-More specifically, the USCEI brings together several climate indicators to illustrate the occurrence of specific extreme events in the contiguous United States from 1910 to the present.
+More specifically, the CEI brings together several climate indicators to illustrate the occurrence of specific extreme events in the contiguous United States from 1910 to the present.
 These climate indicators include:

 - Extremes in average monthly maximum and minimum temperatures

 - Heavy one-day precipitation events

 - The number of days with and without precipitation